cholodelrosario/todo-app-v2/README.md

 ----
 #### Few Notes
-  - You may have to refresh the pages multiple times every time you login.
+  - You may have to refresh the pages multiple times for the API's to load.
   - Thank you and have a great day :)

 Cholo Miguel Del Rosario